 1. Always choose the best side fixing, if you can’t afford stainless do consider how long a plastic fixing will last, do ask about the warranty.

 2. When choosing the screw to attach your side fixing clip, why even for a second choose a cheap inferior screw over a stainless premium screw.
-An expensive deck plus the fixing clip which is also expensive and fix it with a screw that will fail is something that simply should not be considered.
-If you have a side fixed decking systems always use the best stainless screws.
+An expensive deck plus the fixing clip which is also expensive and fixing it with a screw that will fail is something that simply should not be considered.
+If you have a side fixed decking system always use the best stainless screws.

 3. If a side fixed system is not required the screw choice is vital to the longevity of the deck.
 If a softwood timber deck is used then a coated screw will be fine, for hardwoods and certain softwoods (e.g. Cedar) stainless screws are vital to guarantee a good fixing.